charlesrollin/tiny_search_engine/README.md

 The `Ratio` line of the table shows that the index size grows 3 times faster than the collection size.
 Assuming this growth is linear in the size of the working collection, the ratio will be equal to one for a collection of approx. 1.7GB..

-To further improve the compression, one would implement Variable Byte Encoding (though it cannot be used on floats...).
+To further improve the compression, one would implement Variable Byte Encoding (though it cannot be used on floats, right?).

 ### Requests performance